Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

-Deer hunt stands may be left unattended in hunt areas for up to 24 hours.
+Deer hunting stands may be left unattended in hunt areas for up to 24 hours.

-Placing of a stand does not confer exclusive right of owner to use the area, i.e., hunting areas will be used on a first-come-first-served basis.
+Placing of a stand does not confer exclusive right of owner to use the area, i.e., hunting areas will be used on a first-come-first-serve basis.